Matrix Sensing with Kernel Optimal Loss: Robustness and Optimization Landscape: Convergence Theory of The New Loss Problem

-\begin{theorem} With proposed kernel loss function, the vanilla gradient descent method applied to~\ref{other_assumption} and~\ref{noise_perturb} converges to $\mathcal{P}_r(M^w)$, the best rank-$r$ approximation of $M^w$, linearly up to a difference $D_r$ if the initial point $X_0$ satisfies:
+\begin{theorem} With the kernel loss function, the vanilla gradient descent method applied to~\ref{other_assumption} and~\ref{noise_perturb} converges to $\mathcal{P}_r(M^w)$, the best rank-$r$ approximation of $M^w$, linearly up to a difference $D_r$ if the initial point $X_0$ satisfies:

 meaning that vanilla gradient descent will reach a point $\widetilde{M}$ linearly with $\|\widetilde{M} - \mathcal{P}_r(M^w)\|_F \ge D_r$, where

 The linear convergence is also contingent on the fixed step size $\eta$ satisfying: